supro200/netsql/README.md

 >
 >  *--screen-lines*  - Number of lines printed to screen.
 Full output is always printed to CSV files.
 Default is 10.
 >
->  *--html-output*   - Prints report to HTML.
+>  *--html-output*, *-html*   - Prints report to HTML.
 CSV reports are always generated.
 Turned off by default

 ### IP Address Sources